Destinations / Europe / France

 Think about what stroller to bring to Paris for children

 There’s no clear-cut answer to this question.
 Bringing a stroller gives your kids a comfortable vantage point for taking in the city while you rack up your thousands of steps.
-It’s all a great place to store everything you need for a full day and evening out, so you won’t need to waste time going back to your Airbnb.
+It’s all a great place to store everything you need for a full day and evening out, so you won’t need to waste time going back to your hotel.
 On the other hand, many smaller Metro stations have no elevator and plenty of small restaurants will give you the side eye (or just refuse entry) if you try to walk in with your massive double jogger.
 Don’t forget that you’ll have to empty and fold your stroller to go up the Eiffel Tower!

 My advice?
 Bring the smallest stroller that can possibly meet your family’s needs and supplement it with a high-quality travel friendly baby carrier like the Tula Baby (which comes in both standard and toddler sizes).
 Which tool to use will depend on the day’s activities, how you’re feeling and even the weather.